sinch/ios-call-your-twitter-friends/README.md

 }
 ```

-This is a handy way of displaying a profile picture from a url.
+This is a handy way of displaying a profile picture from a URL.
 Now, locate the method `configureView`.
-In the if-statement, add the following three lines to display a friend's info:
+In the if-statement, add the following three lines to display a user's info:

 ```objective-c
         self.NameLabel.text = self.callFriend.name;